TOO THIN TO GET CREDIT?

-Having a ‘thin file’ means there is little data on an individual’s credit file, making it difficult for banks, building societies and other financial services providers to confirm their identity as well as gain an understanding of their ability to manage credit.
+Having a thin file means there is little data on an individuals credit file, making it difficult, sometimes, for banks, building societies and other financial services providers to confirm their identity as well as gain an understanding of their ability to manage credit.
 Neil Munroe, External Affairs Director of leading online credit information provider, Equifax, admits that this can be a catch 22 situation.
 Someone without any credit can find it difficult to get new credit.
 But he has some useful advice for others who may have thin files.

 “Thin files are most likely to occur for people between 18 and 20, who have only just entered the credit market or those in their 60’s and 70’s who may not have been very credit active previously” explained Neil Munroe.
 “Women whose husbands have been responsible for their mortgage payments are another group that can have ‘thin files’.

 “For some organisations their automated systems will decline new credit applications simply because they can’t verify the credit status of the individual electronically.
 It’s therefore wise for those with ‘thin files’ to take a number of steps to give prospective lenders more confidence in their ability to manage credit.”

 “First and foremost, make sure you’re on the electoral roll.
 Lenders will want to be able to verify the identity of the individual, which they do through electoral roll data.
 Then, if you know you haven’t been credit active, it makes sense to try to create a credit history.
 To do this, you can go to the bank or building society where you have your current bank account.
 They will have a picture of your financial history and, therefore, are more likely to extend new credit to you.
 So by opening a credit account of some sort with them, which you should keep paid up to date, you can start to create that credit history.”

 “Another way to create a credit history is to apply to an organisation like a store card provider where they may be prepared to provide credit on the basis that you are buying goods from their store.”